[ Skip Main Nav ]

 We work directly with the American Counseling Association (ACA), National Board for Certified Counselors (NBCC) and National Organization for Human Services (NOHS) to ensure that our programs fill skills gaps in social science professions.
 These academic alliances mean that when you graduate, you won’t just have a degree — you’ll have the education to lead in this dynamic field.

 Ready to learn how we connect your education to a career path?
-Speak with an Enrollment Advisor.
+Speak with an Enrollment Representative.

 (Upon successful completion, you’ll receive a certificate as well as your degree.)